top-comengineer/wcvendors/readme.txt

 Compatible with over 100+ payment gateways to take payments from your customers.
 You can use any payment gateway that is compatible with WooCommerce to receive payments.
 If you want to also pay your vendors through your marketplace, then you can use our compatible vendor payment gateways.

 **Vendor Payment Gateways**

+Pay your vendors their commissions with these gateways and payment solutions

 * Stripe Connect Commissions & Gateway
 * Payouts for WC Vendors